What is community acupuncture?

 How much should I pay?

-Most community acupuncture clinics operate on a sliding-scale payment model, typically offering treatments for $35-70.
+Most community acupuncture clinics operate on a sliding-scale payment model, typically offering treatments for $35-70, our range for specific treatments is listed below.
 You decide what you want to pay.

 The sliding scale makes some people uneasy.
 We’re used to being told exactly how much something costs, so it can be discomforting to have to decide how much a service is worth to you.